pandigh/create-user-in-mysql/mysql-commands.md

             /home/ai is ai user home directory is copied

-  # how to copy the another server file into my my server
+  # how to copy the remote server file into  my server

         sudo scp  ai@192.168.0.101:/home/ai/c.txt /home/pandi

          here c.txt is ai user file so c.txt copy to home directory of pandi

    # how to take ssh in remote server